jbengler/tidyheatmap/README.md

 the powerful heatmap package [pheatmap](https://github.com/raivokolde/pheatmap) by [@raivokolde](https://github.com/raivokolde).
-This enables the convenient generation of complex heatmaps from tidy data.
+This enables the convenient generation of complex heatmaps from tidy data with minimal code.

 ## Installation